 The table below shows the breakdown by PD class, identified by the MPS Group to allow for a significant distinction to be made for credit risk (see para.
 5.3) by Group exposures and regulatory portfolio.

 Tab.
-5.3.2 - IRB approach: Distribution by regulatory portfolio and PD classes
+5.3.2 - IRB Approach: Exposures, expected and actual losses distribution by regulatory portfolio and PD classes (except for Specialized lending)